ZerosAndOnesLLC/OpenChat/tauri/README.md

 - Secure credential storage with 365-day expiry (OS keychain with file fallback for Windows)
 - Deep link authentication support
 - Robust token validation with graceful handling of network issues
+- **Configurable Server URL**: Connect to any OpenChat server instance - no hardcoded URLs
+- **Window State Persistence**: Remembers window position, size, and monitor across restarts (multi-monitor support)

+## Quick Start

+1. Launch the OpenChat Desktop app
+2. On first launch, you'll see a login screen
+3. Enter the **Server URL** (provided by your OpenChat instance)
+4. Enter the **Pairing Code** (generate one from the web app: Settings → Desktop App)
+5. Click Connect - you're logged in!

+The app remembers your server and credentials, so subsequent launches go straight to chat.

 ## Prerequisites